Ouyancheng/ToyLanguage/README.md

 - Two operators putting together will be treated as one operator (mostly undefined).
 In 1+-2, +- is treated as one operator, but undefined.
 Please use 1+ -2 instead.

+- Variable initialization on declaration is not supported.

 ### Language
 #### function definition
 ```